jalspach/OverWatch/readme.md

 * -[x] Module to upload data to MQTT
 * -[x] Get internal IP address
 * -[] Get external address
 * -[] Run network test(s) <- smple version.
-Need to use the origional output but figure out how to shrink it into one variable
+Need to use the origional output but figure out how to shrink it into one variable.
+Good test would be to report on packet loss.
 * -[] set the LED's as apropriate (temp or network)
 * -[] *Maybe do this using goroutines if thats not too much extra work* <- EZ PEASY so far
 * -[] build run types like /systemtest /oneoff